 Editor’s note: Looking for a small business loan?
 Fill out the questionnaire below to have our vendor partners contact you about your needs.

 A business line of credit is a flexible business loan that allows you to pay interest only on the portion of money you borrow.
-It works similarly to a business credit card in that you may draw funds as needed and repay them as you are able, as long as you do not exceed your credit limit.
+It works similarly to a business credit card in that you may draw funds as needed and repay them as you can, as long as you do not exceed your credit limit.
 This is an excellent option for businesses looking for an easy way to manage their cash flow, purchase inventory or pay for a surprise expense.

 A business line of credit works like a credit card, allowing you to take out and repay the money on your own terms as long as you stay within your credit limit and make payments on time.
 Most lenders will allow you to pay off your balance early to keep your interest costs down.

-Line of credit limits tend to be lower than business term loan amounts – generally from $1,000 to $250,000 – and are unsecured, so you typically do not need to put up collateral except in the case of a larger line of credit.
+Line-of-credit limits tend to be lower than business term loan amounts — generally from $1,000 to $250,000 — and are unsecured, so you typically do not need to put up collateral except in the case of a larger line of credit.
 Fundbox, one of our small business loan best picks, offers lines of credit as high as $150,000.
 Learn more in our review of Fundbox.